Joekd1/ansible-arch/README.md

 - base: Bootstraps the machine and adds a passwordless *ansible* user.
 - pacman: Configures pacman, aur and adds chaotic aur, flatpak and other packaging utilities.
+- dev: Installs and configures dev packages and utilities.